ladybug-tools/hb-energy-primer/text/components/Simulation_Output.md

 #### Inputs
 * ##### zone_energy_use
 Set to True to add outputs for zone energy use when ideal air systems are assigned.
 This includes, ideal air heating + cooling, lighting, electric + gas equipment, and fan electric energy.
-* ##### hvac_energy_use
+* ##### system_energy_use
 Set to True to add outputs for HVAC energy use from detailed systems.
-This includes outputs for different pieces of equipment, which together catch all energy-consuming parts of a system. (eg. chillers, boilers, coils, humidifiers, fans, pumps).
+This includes outputs for different pieces of HVAC equipment, which together catch all energy-consuming parts of a system. (eg. chillers, boilers, coils, humidifiers, fans, pumps).
+It also includes the energy use of components of Service Hot Water (SHW) systems as well as any electricity generated on site, such at that coming from photovoltaics.
 * ##### gains_and_losses
 Set to True to Add outputs for zone gains and losses.
 This includes such as people gains, solar gains, infiltration losses/gains, and ventilation losses/gains.
 * ##### comfort_metrics
 Set to True to add outputs for zone thermal comfort analysis.
-This includes air temperature, mean radiant temperature, relative humidity.
+This includes air temperature, mean radiant temperature, relative humidity, and unmet setpoint time.
 * ##### surface_temperature
 Set to True to add outputs for indoor and outdoor surface temperature.
 * ##### surface_energy_flow